 Yes.
 It is important for everyone 6 months and older to get a flu shot this fall and winter.
 Contact your health care provider for updates on where you can get the vaccine.
 If you do not have a doctor, click here to find out where to go in San Francisco.

 What are signs and symptoms of the flu?

 The usual signs and symptoms of the flu are cough, sore throat, runny or stuffy nose, body aches, headache, chills, and feeling very tired.
 Most people also have a fever.
-Others may throw-up and have diarrhea.
+Others may vomit and have diarrhea.